micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 ### General methodology

-Depending on what type of communication medium Micro-ROS is set up with, the methodology may vary.
-Of course, the variations are small and related to the topology.
+Depending on what type of communication medium micro-ROS is set up with, the methodology may vary.
+Of course, the variations are small and related to the transport protocol.

 In order to achieve benchmarking, the RTOS and the application were instrumented.
-Depending on the point of interest, different probes were placed in different part of the RTOS.
-The data format was following a standard called Common Trace Format (V1.8).
-This standard is even used in Zephyr (competitor of NuttX).
+Depending on the target assessment, different probes were placed in different parts of the RTOS.
+The data format follows a standard called Common Trace Format (V1.8).
+This standard is also used in Zephyr, one of the RTOSes supported by the micro-ROS project together with NuttX.
 As a matter of fact, the CTF core was ported from Zephyr to NuttX.

 Data are retrieved and analysed with babeltrace and the babeltrace python API.

-Every events are timed using an internal free-running timer (in the case of NuttX running on the Olimex STM32-E407 TIM2).
-Thanks to this the device can have time clock with the resolution of nearly 10 nanoseconds.
-The current configuration of the resolution is 100 nanoseconds, which is more than enough to measure perforances of the communication, considering that the minimal Ethernet (64bytes) frame at 100Mbps.
+All events are timed using an internal free-running timer (in the case of NuttX running on the Olimex STM32-E407 TIM2).
+Thanks to this the device can have timer clock offering a resolution of nearly 10 nanoseconds.
+The current configuration of the resolution is 100 nanoseconds, which is more than enough to assess communication perforances, considering that the minimal Ethernet (64bytes) frame at 100Mbps.

-Using only the timestamped measurements allows to make delta calculation offline.
+Each measurement is timestamped using the free-running timer mentionned earlier.

 The software configuration is likely to change.
 However the software role will be kept the same: